 How Long Do Indochinese Tigers Live in Captivity

 - The age limit of Indochinese tigers in captivity is between 20 and 26 years.

 - In the wild, Malayan tiger live for 15 to 20 years.

 How Long Do Malayan Tigers Live in Captivity

 - Malayan tigers live for 20 to 26 years in captivity.

-- Like Bengal tigers, the Malayan tigers are also seem to do well in captivity.
+- Like Bengal tigers, the Malayan tigers are do well in captivity.

 9. How Long Do South China Tigers Live